OmGoyal27/Ompy/README.md

     - Any message is accepted.
     - Other code execution is blocked until the popup is closed.
     - For eg; popup Hello World!

+- Notify

+    - The notify command sends a notification message to the system.
+    - It accepts 2 arguments: The message and title.
+    - The arguments have to be given like message&title.
+    - Note- The '&' sign cannot be used for either the message or the title.
+    - For eg; notify Hello World!&From Om: